 Risk Factors for Ankylosing Spondylitis

-Although other joint disorders are more common in females, this disease is more common in males.
-Males have a greater incidence than females to be affected by ankylosing spondylitis.
+Males have a greater incidence than females to be affected by this condition.

 The disease usually expresses itself in the advancing age or sometimes in early adulthood.

-It is proven from researches that genetic variation plays a key role in the occurrence of the disease.
-HLA-B gene is significant in this regard.
+Genetic variation plays a key role in the occurrence of this disease.
+The HLA-B gene is significant in this regard.
 It produces a protein that plays a significant role in the immune system of human beings.
-One of the variations of this gene is the HLA-B27 gene that enhances the risk for the occurrence of this spinal column disease but the exact mechanism of action is still not known.
+One of the variations of this gene is the HLA-B27 gene that enhances the risk for the occurrence of this spinal column disease, but the exact mechanism of action is still not known.

-Although ankylosing spondylitis is not a genetically transmitted disease but the risk for a person to be affected by this disease is increased when more than one first degree relatives are affected.
-The disease is affected by multiple environmental and genetic factors.
+Although ankylosing spondylitis is not a genetically transmitted disease, the risk for a person to be affected by it is increased when more than one first degree relatives are affected.

 Symptoms of Ankylosing Spondylitis

-Stiffness is also a common feature of ankylosing spondylitis that remains for at least half an hour in the morning.
-This is the stiffness that differentiates simple back pain with ankylosing spondylitis.
+Stiffness, or ankylosis, is also a common feature of ankylosing spondylitis that appears for at least half an hour in the morning.
+This stiffness is what differentiates simple back pain from ankylosing spondylitis.
 Sometimes symptoms are developed after taking rest or even at midnight.

 Some patients may also develop pain in the hips, shoulders or neck region.
 The characteristic of this pain is that it becomes worse when you remain inactive for a period of time.
 The example can be given as when you are doing office work in front of a computer.